-The first priority of any branding programme is to pull together all the existing research that you have available and agree if this provides an effective 360° view of the current brand.
+The first priority of any brand research programme is to pull together all the existing resources that you have available and agree if this provides an effective 360° view of the current brand.

 Where it is felt that the views from either internal or external stakeholders are not fully understood, we would commission specific research to address this.
 This may involve:

 - interviews with key customers and partners